ITSLeeds/VectorTiles/README.md

 By

-Dr Malcolm Morgan, Research Fellow in Transport and Spatial Analysis, Intitute for Transport Studies
+Dr Malcolm Morgan, Research Fellow in Transport and Spatial Analysis, Institute for Transport Studies, University of Leeds

-Dr Layik Hama, Leeds Insitue for Data Analaytics
+Dr Layik Hama, Leeds Insitute for Data Analaytics, University of Leeds

 ## Summary